Skincare Ingredients You Shouldn’t MixNovember 12, 2021

 Do Mix Retinol + Hyaluronic Acid

 Because retinol can be slightly irritating and drying on the skin, hyaluronic acid can be a skin-saver.
-“Hyaluronic acid helps to hydrate the skin, combatting both the irritation and peeling,” says Dr. Engelman.
-For an affordable hyaluronic acid serum, try the L’Oréal Paris Revitalift Derm Intensives Pure Hyaluronic Acid Serum.
+“Hyaluronic acid helps to hydrate the skin, combating both the irritation and peeling,” says Dr. Engelman.
+For an affordable hyaluronic acid serum, try the Garnier Green Labs Hyalu-Aloe Hydrating Serum Gel.